Saratoga Performing Arts Center: Present-day performances

-The Philadelphia Orchestra's most well-attended performance is its annual Tchaikovsky Spectacular, which includes the 1812 Overture and one or two well-known concerts.
+The Philadelphia Orchestra's most well-attended performance is its annual Festive Fireworks performance, which includes the 1812 Overture and one or two well-known works.

 A feature of each summer is the Jazz Festival, which presents major and emerging jazz artists on two stages.

-The Saratoga Chamber Music Festival, under the direction of Canadian violinist, Chantal Juillet, presents programs in the Spa Little Theatre.
-In 2006, the composer-in-residence was Bright Sheng.
+The Chamber Music Society of Lincoln Center presents programs in the Spa Little Theatre.

-Opera performances are given by the Opera Saratoga (formerly Lake George Opera).

-The Martha Graham Dance Company performed at SPAC during its 2008 residency at Skidmore College.

-SPAC is also a venue for non-classical concerts, which are booked exclusively by Live Nation, a leading concert promotion company in America.
-Acts such as Cardi B, Imagine Dragons and Legend Jennifer Lopez have performed at the Center.
+SPAC is also a venue for non-classical concerts, which are booked exclusively by Live Nation.

-Popular rock band Phish has played the venue 20 times beginning in 1992.
+Popular rock band Phish has played the venue 24 times beginning in 1992.
 The band has played at SPAC multiple times since its 2009 return including three-night runs in 2012, 2013, 2014, and 2016.

 Sting performed during his Symphonicities Tour on July 31, 2010, along with the Royal Philharmonic Orchestra.

-Dave Matthews Band has played at the venue a total of 42 times.
-They recorded the live album Live Trax 11 in 2000.
+Dave Matthews Band has played at the venue a total of 48 times.
+They recorded the live album Live Trax 11 in 2000 and Live Trax 38 from June 8, 1996.
 The band has sold out more concerts than any other artist at the venue, with eleven.

 For at least two decades, SPAC has hosted the School of Orchestral Studies (SOS) for the New York State Summer School of the Arts (NYSSSA) program.
 Approximately 115 high school-age students of NYSSSA's SOS attend concert performances during the summer as part of an intensive study of music performance, study with members of the Philadelphia Orchestra, and give a culminating performance in the amphitheater.

 SPAC is headed by Elizabeth Sobol.
 Over 200 seasonal employees keep the venue running through the summer season.

 SPAC's largest attended performance in its history was by The Grateful Dead in 1985, where a total of 40,231 fans showed up to see the band.
 Since the show, SPAC limits its capacity to 25,103.

-In August 2020, The Performing Arts Center revealed "SPAC @ Home: Concert Series," featuring appearances by violinist Joshua Bell along with the pianist Peter Dugan (SEP 12) and the Time For Three (SEP 19) genre crossing ensemble.
-Live on SPAC grounds and at the Skidmore College's Arthur Zankel Music Center.